 Grow organically over time.
 Don’t hire an acquisition manager before you need it.
 Hire one after you are making enough profit to afford and have the volume to justify one.
 Lead with profits.

 Don’t over-leverage.
-Let’s say you have your marketing systems down and want to expand your business from 1 market to 4 markets overnight.
+Let’s say you have your marketing systems down and want to expand your business from one market to four markets overnight.
 That sounds enticing, but let’s say you do this and your ninja marketing system doesn’t work in one of those markets…you may not be able to recover enough to sustain the other 3.

 Ultimately, you need to understand what operating margin you need to have to be a sustainable business.
 Once you have clarity on this, it will help guide your operating budget, investment decisions, your own salary, and how much you should be saving.